genesiscommunitysuccess/docs/docs/05_operations/01_server-setup/03_config-management.md

 ```

 The IP and port shown are for the application's Router process.
 This example also shows configuration for TLS and
-listening on both port 443 for HTTPS and port 80 for plaintext traffic.
+listening on both port 443 for HTTPS and port 80 for plain-text traffic.

-### Environment Overrides
+### Environment overrides

 Each process within the application can be instructed to read another file to override the main configuration file,
 systems-definitions.